Best Rucksack for the Camino de SantiagoLeslie

 1. You need to decide what activity you intend to use the backpack for.
-Are you going on an afternoon walk, or an adventure holiday like a an alpine expedition?
-Make sure you have a comprehensive kit list typed out and if possible estimate the overall weight of your combined kit.
+Are you going on an afternoon walk, or an adventure holiday like the Camino?
+Make sure you have a comprehensive kit list typed out and if possible estimate the overall weight of your combined kit, and remember you do want to keep the weight as low as possible – buying a bigger backpack than necessary will often lead to taking more with you than you need.
 This may not seem very important at this stage, but when it comes to selecting how much capacity you need, kit weight comes into play.
-Different sized bags handle certain weights better.
+Different sized backpacks handle certain weights better.

 2. Many outdoor enthusiasts claim that your most important piece of kit is your rucksack.
 Needless to say choosing a quality bag made by a reputable manufacturer like Osprey, Berghaus or Deuter is imperative.
 By doing so you are ensuring that you get a quality bag that isn’t going to rip or tear.
 Not to mention the significant difference in comfort between cheaper brands and trusted manufacturers.

 3. Fit.
 This is the most important aspect of selecting a rucksack.
 In simple terms, a bad fit results in a bad back.
 Rucksacks are designed so that the majority of its weight is lifted off your shoulders and carried on your hips.
 Positioning the straps to ensure a fit to your proportion is of utmost importance.
 This prevents over straining the shoulders and back and avoids injury.

 4. There are three main types of back systems incorporated in rucksacks.
 Generally the bigger the bag the more sophisticated the back system.

 STANDARD.
 This type of back system is often found on smaller bags that don’t hold much weight.
 The straps and back panelling are foam padded for extra comfort.
 The body of the bag itself is held against the back.